The Best Plasma Cutter Review of 2020

 The controls on the Powermax45 are very straightforward.
 There’s a mode switch that toggles between three primary modes:

 - Continuous pilot arc – this mode allows you to easily cut perforated metal such as grating.

-- Non-continuous pilot arc – this is the standard setting used for cutting metal plate of varying thickness.
+- Non-continuous pilot arc – this is the standard setting used for cutting metal plates of varying thickness.

 - Gouging – for punching holes in plate metal (use specific gouging consumables for best results)

 The amperage knob adjusts how much power you need.
 This should be adjusted based on the thickness of the material you intend to cut as well as the ideal distance of the tip from the metal.

 The torch is comfortable to grip and easy to operate.
 This makes extended cuts relatively easy on the hands.